drewjcooper/EntityFramework.Docs/entity-framework/ef6/modeling/designer/edmx-file-format/entity-framework-csdl-specification.md

 More than one entity set for a particular entity type may be defined.

+> [!NOTE]
-> **Note**: The EF Designer does not support conceptual models that contain multiple entity sets per type.
+> The EF Designer does not support conceptual models that contain multiple entity sets per type.